2018 Summer Session

 Cell Phone and Electronic Devices Policy

 Cell phone reception is limited.
 Verizon and T-Mobile are the only cell phone services in the area.
-There are plans to add AT&T but it has not yet been installed.
-Campus phones are available for student use and phone cards can be purchased in the office.
-Cell phones are prohibited from the Concert Hall and if seen will be confiscated.
+A campus phone is available for student use and domestic and international phone cards can be purchased in the office.
+A cell phone is not necessary.

-Since the counselors wake the students in the morning it is not necessary to use the phone as a morning alarm.
-Minors should bring a separate metronome, tuner and recording device for practice hours.
-Violation of our policy results in confiscation of the phone/device with restricted use.
-In case of an emergency please call the office (518) 962-2400.
+Counselors wake the minor students in the morning so it is not necessary to use the phone as a morning alarm.
+Minors should bring a metronome, tuner, separate alarm and recording device for practice hours.
+In case of an emergency, when you would need to contact your child, please call the office (518) 962-2400.

 Only family members are allowed in the Dormitory.
 Friends can visit with students at the Main House.
 Concert admission is free for visiting family members.
 Students under age 18 must checkout in the office before leaving campus.
 Minors may go overnight on Saturday but must return and check-in with their counselor before the 7:30pm Sunday concert.
 (See “Taking a Student Off Campus” below.)